 \section{Key a priori estimates}

-In this section, we establish the length estimate \eqref{NS2} for evolving curve with the velocity given by \eqref{NS} in the sense expressed in \eqref{bra}.
+In this section, we establish the length estimate \eqref{NS2} for an evolving curve with the velocity given by \eqref{NS} in the sense expressed in \eqref{bra}.
 We also obtain the $L^2$ control of $u$.
 The first proposition is for a fixed time, so we drop the reference to $t$ in $V_t$.
-The result is not certainly new and we include the proof in \cite{MR4158524} for the reader's convenience. \begin{proposition} Let $V \in \mathbf{V}_1(\R^2)$ with $\|V\|(\R^2)<\infty$ and $\|\delta V\|(\R^2)<\infty$.
+The result is certainly not new and we include the proof from \cite{MR4158524} for the reader's convenience. \begin{proposition} Let $V \in \mathbf{V}_1(\R^2)$ with $\|V\|(\R^2)<\infty$ and $\|\delta V\|(\R^2)<\infty$.
 Then the following quantity satisfies the estimate

 If in addition that $\|\delta V\|$ is absolutely continuous with respect to $\|V\|$, then we have

 \end{proposition} \begin{proof} For $0<\sigma<\rho$ and $x_0\in\R^2$, we consider the vector field where $(\cdot)_{+}$ denotes the nonnegative part and $|\cdot|_\sigma=$ $\max \{|\cdot|, \sigma\}$.
 For $S\in {\bf G}(2,1)$, we can compute as